Jack Graham (Australian footballer, born 1998): 2021 season

+Move to West Coast (2024)

+Following the 2024 AFL season, the out-of-contract Graham exercised his rights as a free agent and signed a four-year deal with the West Coast Eagles.

 Player profile

 Graham plays as a half-forward and inside midfielder, and is adept at his ability to spread away from the contest to clear the ball from contested situations.
 He is particularly notable for the defensive aspects of his game, including his ability to apply pressure in midfield contests and to lay tackles.
 In his first two seasons he was also used sporadically as a tagger.

 Statistics

-Updated to the end of the 2022 season.
+Updated to the end of the 2025 season.